gbb/numpy-fast-any-all/README.md

 fast_any_all
 ----

-Basically a ~14-17x faster implementation of a common use case for numpy.any() using numpy.logical_or().
+Basically a ~14-17x faster implementation of a common use case for numpy.any/all() using numpy.logical_or/and().
 Implementation is trivial.

 It was written to improve performance in situations where you are overlaying identically shaped arrays and building boolean masks within the shaped array.